theobald-software/theobald-software.github.io/content/_en/xtract-universal/odp/odp-settings.md

 progressstate: 5
 ---

-The following section describes the settings of the Xtract ODP component that can be accessed through the main component window “Define Data Source for SAP ODP”.
+The following section describes the settings of the Xtract ODP component that can be accessed through the main component window “ODP”.
 ![ODP Component](/img/content/odp/odp-settings.png){:class="img-responsive"}

 {% include _content/en/odp/odp-settings-subscriptions.md %}